Mishaux/jFormics/README.md

 How to use
 ----------

-Include the JS somewhere, and then initialize with
+Include the JS somewhere, and then initialize with:
 ```js
   new jFormics();
 ```
-or
+or:
 ```js
   new jFormics({'minBugs':10, 'maxBugs':50, 'mouseOver':'die'});
 ```

-Use multiple instances with different options for multiple variants of bugs.
+Use multiple instances with different options for multiple variants of bugs:

 ```js
   new jFormics({imageSprite:'fly-sprite-folded-wings.png'});